-Services that are covered for you What you must pay when you get these services In-Network Opioid treatment program services \$40 copay No prior authorization required.
-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Cost sharing applies for each individual service No prior authorization required except as noted below.
-Covered services include, but are not limited to: and facility per day.
-(See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit X-rays \$15 copay Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance Prior authorization is required for some radiation services.
-Surgical supplies, such as dressings 20% coinsurance Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests \$15 copay Prior authorization is required for genetic testing and analysis.
-Services must be ordered and administered by an in-network provider. \$0 copay for Protime testing \$0 copay for A1c testing 20% coinsurance for genetic testing
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Opioid treatment program services \$40 copay 50% coinsurance No prior authorization required.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Cost sharing applies service and fa s for each individual acility per day.
+No prior authorization required except as noted below.
+Covered services include, but are not limited to: (See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit 50% coinsurance • X-rays \$15 copay 50% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance 50% coinsurance When in-network: prior authorization is required for some radiation services.
+Surgical supplies, such as dressings 20% coinsurance 50% coinsurance Splints, casts and other devices used to reduce fractures and dislocations